If you are married to a permanent resident and live outside the U.S., you can apply for a green card.

 If You’ve Been Married for Less than 2 Years

-If you and your foreign spouse have been married for less than 2 years at the time of issuance of a green card, the permanent resident card issued to your immigrant spouse will be valid for a period of 2 years.
+If you and your foreign spouse have been married for less than 2 years at the time of entering the U.S. on immigrant visa, the permanent resident card issued to your immigrant spouse will be valid for a period of 2 years.

 This temporary green card is called a ‘Conditional resident green card’.